 - Participate in an information session

 At the information session, eligible participants will meet program staff, participate in a one-to-one interview and complete intake and assessment forms.
-Following the information session, YMCA staff will contact all applicants to notify them of their status.
+Following the information session, Y staff will contact all applicants to notify them of their status.

 Registration / Information